 The El Junco Lagoon is the only freshwater lagoon in Galapagos.
 This small body of water is 650 meters above sea level.
-Thus, it is a great place to go to see how the vegetation changes in different elevations of the islands.
-Dozens of Frigatebirds frequent the lake, flying above it and brush the water with their wings.
+Thus, it is a great place to go to see how the vegetation changes at different elevations of the islands.
+Dozens of Frigatebirds frequent the lake, flying above it and brushing the water with their wings.
 The Interpretation Center and the Galapaguera are both located near Cerro Colorado.

-The Port Chino is at 24.5 km distance from Puerto Baquerizo Moreno, a few kilometers from the Interpretation Center.
-During the trip you will have the chance to see endemic plants such as the Lecocarpus Leptolobus and Calandrinia Galapagosa.
-The Calandrina galapagosa is a succulent plant that stores water and acquires a reddish tint to reduce its rate of photosynthesis in order to keep their internal fluids.
+Port Chino is a 24,1 km distance from Puerto Baquerizo Moreno, a few kilometers from the Interpretation Center.
+During the trip, you will have the chance to see endemic plants such as the Lecocarpus Leptolobus and Calandrinia Galapagosa.
+The Calandrina Galapagosa is a succulent plant that stores water and acquires a reddish tint to reduce its rate of photosynthesis to keep its internal fluids.
 Lecocarupus leptolobus is an endemic genus of the Compositae family which comprises four species.
-During the walk of about 15 minutes you can see a forest of Opuntia Cactus.
-Having reached the beach you will be able to see Darwin’s finches, blue-footed boobies and pelicans.
+During the walk of about 15 minutes, you can see a forest of Opuntia Cactus.
+Having reached the beach you will be able to see Darwin’s finches, blue-footed boobies, and pelicans.

 Based on the time of your departing flight, a driver will pick you up to bring you to the San Cristobal airport for your flight back to Quito or Guayaquil.